rokath/trice/docs/TriceEncodings.md

 - Byte order is network order (bigendian)
 - Each trice is coded in one to eight 4-byte trice atoms.
 - A trice atom consists of a 2 byte id and 2 bytes data.
-- When a trice consists of several trice atoms only the last one carries the trice id.
+- When a trice consists of several trice atoms, only the last one carries the trice id.
 The others have a trice id 0.

 ## Encoding `wrap`